wgmfisch-appdev/ruby-scripts/README.md

 Locate `lib/input_files/example_input.txt`, modify the copy in it, and then run `rails example_input_from_file` again.

-Create your own input file, put some content in it, and make `rake your_own_input_from_file` do something interesting.
+Create your own input file, put some content in it, and make `rake your_own_input_from_file` output the content.

 ### rails word_count